ShowcaseSoftwareLtd/showcase-workshop-apis/webhook-api/README.md

             content: "{ a: \"string1\" }"
     }

-To test our Webhooks before setting up scripts, the [http://requestb.in/](RequestBin) tool is an good utility that helps you see data arrive.
-Use the "Test Webhook" function in Settings &gt; Workspace with a RequestBin URL to try this.
+To test our Webhooks before setting up scripts, the [RequestBin](http://requestb.in/) tool is an good utility that helps you see data arrive.
+Use the "Test Webhook" function in `Settings &gt; Workspace` with a RequestBin URL to try this.